router5/router5.github.io/_docs/understanding-router5.md

 ![Transition nodes](/img/routes-tree-components.png)

+The current route is `admin.users`.
+If we were to navigate to `home`, `Main` would be the component associated to the route node `''`.
+It would re-render to output a `Home` component instance rather than an `Admin` one, discarding the whole admin view.

 > The __transition node__ (as explained above), _is_ the node to re-render your view from.

 [router5-listeners](https://github.com/router5/router5-listeners) makes possible to register those three types of listeners: _"any change"_ listener, route listener and node listener.
 Note that router5-listeners has a limit of one node listener per node (_router5-listeners_ uses [router5.transition-path](https://github.com/router5/transition-path) to compute the transition path between two router5 states).